systemjs/systemjs/docs/import-maps.md

 </script>
 ```

-Scopes still fallback to applying the global packages, so we only need to do this for packages that are different
+Scopes still fallback to applying the global imports, so we only need to do this for imports that are different
 from their global resolutions.

 #### Spec and Implemnetation Feedback